tars/tars/docs/en/images-processing.md

 Used screens is configured in the configuration of the project.

-Including images to css-code is produced by a mixins (example on scss, mixins name and other input parameters for the different css-preprocessors are the same):
+Including images to CSS-code is produced by a mixins (example on SCSS, mixins name and other input parameters for the different CSS-preprocessors are the same):

 ```scss
 @include bg($png-image-name);         // Sprite with png-images including